-Brand Statement
+Brand message

 CO · OP Brand Products born from the desire of each individual member.
 "That's delicious!"
 "Good as I thought."

-We hope CO · OP Brand Products make you smile
+We hope CO · OP Brand Products make you smile always.

-Making thoughts a reality (SMILING CO·OP)"
+"Making thoughts a reality (SMILING CO·OP)"

-- 1. Pursuing the development of better quality products by placing importance to safety and - 2.
-Pursuing the development of valuable products by listening to and incorporating the opinions of - 3.
-Fostering empathy by connecting thoughts - 4.
-Bringing smiles and good health at dining table - 5.
+placing importance to safety and reliability 2.
+Pursuing the development of valuable products by listening to and incorporating the opinions of members 3.
+Fostering empathy by connecting thoughts 4.
+Bringing smiles and good health at dining table 5.
 Contributing to local communities and society